samheutmaker/major-a/README.md

 })
 ```

-If the user making the request does not have administator privilages, a 401 Unauthorized will be returned and no further middleware will be executed.
+If the user making the request does not have administrator privileges, a 401 Unauthorized will be returned and no further middleware will be executed.

 <a name="majorAnalytics"></a>
 ##**majorAnalytics**